 Whenever the application starts (and

-IsProductGenuine() is called first time), the server sync occurs immediately in a separate thread.
+IsLicenseGenuine() is called first time), the server sync occurs immediately in a separate thread.
 This setting determines the interval for further server syncs till the application is not closed.

 The duration for which the server sync failure due to network error is acceptable.
+In order to allow infinite grace period, this property can be set to "0".

 The allowed difference between the network time and the system time.
 This can be used to allow license activations on machines where system clocks run behind the network time.